DBerkey/Smart_X-Ray_Screening/challenges.md

 - **Identify which techniques help vs. hurt** feature extraction

 This iterative approach allows us to build an evidence-based pipeline tailored specifically to what the KNN model needs, rather than what looks good to human eyes.

+# add edges and sift features
+to pass further information to the following processing stage we extract edges using Canny edge detection and SIFT features from the preprocessed X-ray images.
+This additional information can help improve the performance of the KNN classifier by providing more distinctive features for classification.

+adding these into a png was not possible so we save them in a npy file

+is adding the sift features really reasonable in the preprocessing stage? storing it takes a significant amount of space and the sift features depend on parameters that might be better tuned later in the pipeline.